aral/catts/README.md

 Modifying the primary gala instance can result in a broken desktop that requires a restart to fix.

-After following the Installation structions, stop before the ‘Restart Gala’ step and, instead, use [xephyr](https://en.wikipedia.org/wiki/Xephyr) to create a separate session:
+After following the Installation instructions, stop before the ‘Restart Gala’ step and, instead, use [xephyr](https://en.wikipedia.org/wiki/Xephyr) to create a separate session:

 ```bash
 sudo apt install xserver-xephyr